oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `private_endpoint_ip` - The private endpoint Ip address for the resource.
 * `private_endpoint_label` - The private endpoint label for the resource.
 * `service_console_url` - The URL of the Service Console for the Autonomous Database.
+* `standby_db` -
+	* `lag_time_in_seconds` - The amount of time, in seconds, that the data of the standby database lags the data of the primary database.
+Can be used to determine the potential data loss in the event of a failover.
+	* `state` - The current state of the Autonomous Database.
 * `state` - The current state of the Autonomous Database.
 * `subnet_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subnet the resource is associated with.